19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (11) No application shall be made under this section where the only reason for the application by the subsidiary proprietors for the sale of all the lots and common property in a strata title plan is that they —

-(a) have not been able to satisfy the requirement under section 84A(1);
+(a) have not been able to satisfy the requirement under section 84A(1) or 84FA(2);

+[Act 2 of 2012 wef 01/03/2012]

-(b) have been able to satisfy the requirement under section 84A(1) but have not made an application to a Board under section 84A(1); or
+(b) have been able to satisfy the requirement under section 84A(1) or 84FA(2) but have not made an application to a Board under section 84A(1) or 84FA(2); or

+[Act 2 of 2012 wef 01/03/2012]

-(c) have been able to satisfy the requirement under section 84A(1) but their application for an order under section 84A has been refused by a Board.
+(c) have been able to satisfy the requirement under section 84A(1) or 84FA(2) but their application for an order under section 84A or 84FA has been refused by a Board.

 [21/99]

+[Act 2 of 2012 wef 01/03/2012]

 ### Interchangeability of notices